 The Sterlites Kill Chain:

-- Reconnaissance: The model leverages GUI interaction with a live OS to identify system vulnerabilities, such as sudo access or environment specifics, often bypassing user permission (Section 6.2.3.3).
+- Reconnaissance: The model leverages GUI interaction with a live OS to identify system vulnerabilities, such as sudo access or environment specifics, often bypassing user permission ASec 6.2.3.3.

 Intelligence is not a safety guarantee; it is an attack vector.